 How Long Do Shock Absorbers Last?

 Shock absorbers life expectancy, as well as the struts, is at least 4 to 5 years.
-Nevertheless, it actually depends on the road conditions.
+Nevertheless, it depends on the road conditions.
 The lifespan can extend to even 10 years if you drive the car mostly on smooth pavement.
 Similarly, it can be shorter than 5 years if you mostly drive on uneven roads filled with cracks and potholes.

 Some experts use mileage to keep track of the health of shocks and struts.
 The rule of thumb is shocks last at least 50,000 miles before requiring a replacement.
 But it is again difficult to project a definite number when comes to how long do struts last or the lifespan of shocks.
 They may not have such a long life if the roads the car was on were not smooth and flat.